SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 **Covid19 Section**
 The current Covid19 restrictions will be shown here assuming they will still be needed by the date of the wedding.
 ##### Guest Login
 The guests will be asked to login using a unique identifier, which will be on the wedding invitation and to confirm the postcode where the invitation was sent.
 From here they will automatically be taken to the RSVP page
 ##### RSVP Page
 The first time the guest logs in, they will be asked to accept or decline the invitation and there will be the opportunity to leave a message.
 Subsequently the guest will have a navigation menu where they will have access to the menu, the gifts, the full venue details, the schedule of the day and useful local information.
 If a guest has declined the invitation they will still have access to buy a gift if they desire.
 ##### Guests Menu Page
 The guests version of the menu page will have the menu options list and the names of all the guest in that party.
 There will also be a box under each name to give details of any allergies or special dietry requirements.
 Sandburn Hall have said they will do their best to accommodate all dietry requirements.
 ##### Venue
 Contains some information about the church where the ceremony will be held and about the receiption venue.
 There will be an image of each venue and the GoogleMaps location.
 ##### Gifts Page
 This page will have details of any specific gifts the bride and groom would like where the guest wants to buy a present instead of giving the bride and groom money.
 There will be a donation box for the guest to gift the bride and groom money using **Stripe payments**
 ##### Wedding Schedule Page
 Full details of the expected schedule of the day will be details here. * time the ceremony starts
 * time of arrival at the reception venue
 * time of the wedding breakfast
 * time of the room turn around
 * time of the evening celebration commences
 ##### Guest List Pages
 The guest list page will consist of 3 pages.
 * the main page will allow the bride and groom to view
     * the guests names
     * the number of confirmed guests in that party
     * whether they have accepted or declined the invitation
     * if they selected their menu choices
 * Page 2 will give the bride and groom the ability to add, change and delete guests
 * Page 3 will allow the bride and groom to see the menu choices and what gifts have been selected
 ##### Menu Maintenance Page
 The bride and groom will be able to add details about the starters, main course and deserts they have chosen for the wedding breakfast.
 ##### Gift Maintenance Page
-    The bridge and groom will
+The bridge and groom will have the ability to add gifts and remove them.

 [Back to Top](#table-of-contents)